-Intuitively, for a certain topic, people tend to use the words that are "semantically more related" to the topic.
-Therefore, we can estimate that the set of words which are usually used to describe a certain topic are more strongly related to each other than to the words used to describe other topics.
-For instance, the words used to describe "finance", e.g., bank, money, business, are semantically more similar (or related) to each other than to the words used to describe "entertainment", e.g., movie, music, star, etc. Based on this idea, we can detect the "semantic outlier" in a chunk of text, which can indicate the words that are borrowed from other topics to establish metaphors.
+Intuitively, for a certain topic, people tend to use the words that are "semantically related" to the topic.
+Therefore, we can assume that the set of words that are used frequently to describe a certain topic are more strongly related to each other than to the words used to describe other topics.
+For instance, the words used to describe "finance," e.g., bank, money, and business, are semantically more similar (or related) to each other than to the words used to describe "entertainment," e.g., movie, music, and star.
+Based on this idea, we can detect the "semantic outlier" in a chunk of text, which can indicate the words that are borrowed from other topics to establish metaphors.

-In this paper, we basically followed the method proposed by (Inkpen and Désilets, 2005) to detect the semantic outlier words.
-For one input sentence, we first use the DISCO package to calculate the pair-wise semantic similarities between any two words within the sentence, and then calculate the average of three greatest similarities of each word as its "semantic coherence (SC)."
+In this paper, we basically followed the method proposed by (Inkpen & Désilets, 2005) to detect the semantic outlier words.
+For a chunk of an input sentence, we first use the DISCO1 package to calculate the pair-wise semantic similarities between any two words within the text, before calculating the average of the three greatest similarities of each word as its "semantic coherence (SC)."
 Finally, the semantic outliers tend to have obviously lower semantic coherence than other words, so we just set an empirical threshold to capture those outliers.